AnonymousPlanet/thgtoa/guide.md

 Appendix C: (Windows Installation Media Creation)
 =================================================

-These are the steps to create a Windows 10 (20H2 as of November 2020) Installation Media using this tool and instructions:
+These are the steps to create a Windows 10 (20H2) Installation Media using this tool and instructions:

 <https://www.microsoft.com/en-us/software-download/windows10>